 - deal with applications relating to ending employment including unfair dismissal, unlawful termination or general protections

 - extending unpaid parental leave

 - make orders about industrial action, including strikes, work bans and lock outs

 - provide mediation, conciliation and in some cases hold public tribunal hearings to resolve various individual and collective workplace disputes

-- make workplace determinations, hear and decide on equal remuneration claims, and deal with applications about transfer of business, stand down, general protections and right of entry disputes.
+- make workplace determinations, hear and decide on equal remuneration claims, and deal with applications about transfer of business, stand down, general protections and right of entry disputes

-What the FWC doesn't do
+What the Commission doesn't do

 - provide advice on entitlements under an award or a registered agreement